SUGAR HILL CHILDREN'S MUSEUM OF ART & STORYTELLING

 May I drop my child off?

-Children must be accompanied at all times by an adult age 18 or older.
+Children must be accompanied by an adult age 18 or older at all times.

 Can I bring food and drinks into the museum?

-Sorry, no food and drinks are allowed in the galleries.
+Sorry, no food and drinks are allowed in the Galleries.
+Items may be consumed upstairs in our Visitor Services area.

 Is there a mailing list?

 Yes.
-You can sign up to receive information about upcoming events right here.
+You can sign up to receive information about upcoming events, by clicking here.

 Is the Museum accessible to all?